 What kind of edge profiles are available?

 Above: Favored in some restaurant settings, the marine edge profile is an option that keeps liquids from running off the counter.
-Image via General Hotel and Restaurant Supply Corp.
+Photograph via John Boos & Co.

-Above: A detail of the stainless steel countertop of the Fernlund + Logan kitchen shown at the top of the post.
+Above: A detail of the stainless steel countertop in a Brooklyn townhouse kitchen by architects Fernlund + Logan (who have since opened their own offices: Solveig Fernlund Design and Neil Logan Architecture).
 A signature of the architects is to leave the striped plywood exposed and have the stainless counter rest on top with no edge wrap.
-See a Scandi Kitchen in Brooklyn for a tour of the project.
-Image by Matthew Williams for Remodelista.
+See Kitchen of the Week: A Scandi Design in Brooklyn.
+Photograph by Matthew Williams for Remodelista.

 What are the finish options?